MySmile/sfchat/docs/source/REST API/Resources/GET-messages-json/Request.rst

 Request
 =======

-Optional parameter that turn on/off long-polling:
+Optional parameter to turn on/off long-polling:

 .. list-table::